DHS Trusted Travelers

 If a participating airlines’ frequent flyer did not receive an invitation from the airline, interested passengers can still participate by joining a DHS Trusted Traveler program.

 Members of the Military

-U.S. Armed Forces service members, including reservist and National Guard members, are eligible for TSA Pre✓™ when they use their Department of Defense (DoD) identification number when making flight reservations.
+U.S. Armed Forces service members, including those serving in the U.S. Coast Guard, Reserves and National Guard, are eligible for TSA Pre✓™ when they use their Department of Defense (DoD) identification number when making flight reservations.
 Read more details about the availability of TSA Pre✓™ for the members of the military.

 Other Ways to Experience TSA Pre✓™

 You may still be able to experience TSA Pre✓™ screening on a flight by flight basis.*